 The first point of interest is the pinkish tufa stone altar, designed in the style of Mexican baroque.
 Cut from a quarry near Wickenburg, this Arizona volcanic stone was carved by local sculptors.
 Effectively framed above the altar is a painting of the Holy Family.
-This is the work of a fine (though unknown) artist of the Italian school of Andrea Del Sarto in the fifteenth century.
+This is the work of a fine (although unknown) artist of the Italian school of Andrea Del Sarto in the 15th century.
 The central statue of the Sacred Heart is flanked by those of St. Ignatius Loyola, founder of the Society of Jesus, and his companion, St. Francis Xavier, patron of the Brophy school.
 The wood carved legs of the movable altar are the recent works of Taiwanese craftsmen, in duplication of the original ornate pedestals over the doors entering the sacristies.

 The large, impressive crucifix on the right is an outstanding specimen of art by a wood carver of Rome.
 The sacristy to the left of the altar features an article of historic interest, a large wooden crucifix carved about 1670.
 It came from the Monk’s Cemetery at Evaux near Montfaucon in France, and was a survivor of the World War I battle of Verdun.

 The abundant use of sea shells in the chapel – carved into the main altar and decorating the wall lights under the windows – is very common in Spanish colonial architecture.
 The tradition has its origin in the shells of St. James (Santiago de Compostela).